 More goblins drop as a second figure materializes.
 Like the spectre of Death itself, the black-clad shadow slips through the room, darting from one goblin to the next.
 A trail of slashed throats and fallen goblin corpses are left in the dark figure’s silent wake.

-Jake gleefully lets loose a battlecry, rushes to engage the nearest goblin.
+Jake gleefully lets loose a battlecry of his own and rushes to engage the nearest goblin.
 The creature wheels around, barely raising its jagged blade in time to fend off the swordarm’s attack.
 His second strike removes the goblin’s head.

 Mathos, his hands extended towards a pair of fleeing goblins, says a few words of magic.
 The running goblins stop suddenly, their legs frozen to the ground by unseen bindings.
 They share a frightened look, squealing in their language as the red-haired warrior clears a bloody path towards them.

 A bright light shines forth from the medallion of the Allway around Elaine’s neck.
 A trio of goblins cry out, turning away too late to save their eyes from the brilliant beam.
-The blinded creatures stagger back, dropped weapons clanging onto the stone floor, stumbling and cursing.
+The blinded creatures stagger back, stumbling and cursing, their dropped weapons clanging onto the stone floor.

-“Ham,” says Jake, grinning at the man and sheathing his sword.
-Hamfrd, the red-haired Northerner, comes forward and puts a giant hand on Jake’s shoulder.
+“Ham,” says Jake, smiling up at the man and sheathing his sword.
+Hamfrd, the red-haired Northerner, comes forward and puts a big hand on Jake’s shoulder.
 The swordarm’s pleased expression spreads to include the deadly shadow just behind the big man.
 “Scar.
 Thanks for the assist.”

-“Of course,” says the woman, Scarlet Song.
-She steps forward, expression deadly serious, her face framed by black hair.
+“Of course.”
+Scarlet Song steps forward, expression deadly serious, her shadowed face framed by black hair.
 “What took you so long?”